-- Curriculum Vitae including a list of publications (if applicable).
+- Updated curriculum vitae, including a list of publications (if applicable)

 - Score report or transcript for parts 1, 2 and 3 of the United States Medical Licensing Examination (USMLE), taken within the seven year timeframe as required by the Commonwealth of Pennsylvania, or equivalent scores.